 You can do this in one of the following ways:

-• Choose 2-4 random unrelated words which don’t usually appear together.
+- Choose 2-4 random unrelated words which don’t usually appear together.
 Say, you choose the words: potter, sandwich, pregnant and fulcrum.
-You can combine them as or pottersandwichpregnantfulcrum.
+You can combine them as or

-• Use certain facts of your life to get a set of words and then combine them together.
+. - Use certain facts of your life to get a set of words and then combine them together.
 For example, you had a pet rabbit named Jerry and you loved it a lot.
-In such a case you can choose a base word like jerrrabitjerr as in Jerry and rabit as in rabbit.
+In such a case you can choose a base word like

-• Use the first letters of a certain sentence that you can easily remember.
+as in rabbit. - Use the first letters of a certain sentence that you can easily remember.
 Say, you choose the sentence, “We were a family of four living in a three room apartment.”
-You can use the initials to get the phrase wwafofliatra.
-You can even include certain numbers and symbols directly at this stage, like wwafo4lia3ra.
+You can use the initials to get the phrase

 The base doesn’t even need to be a pronounceable word.
 You can even choose a random set of characters if you can remember them.
 Feel free to mix and match multiple things to create this base string.